Does transparency make the work too easy for students?

 What if I don't want to give students information about how to do the work because my goal is for the students to figure out how to do it on their own (or be more creative)?

 In some of our research studies, instructors in creative fields like performing arts, engineering, and architecture raised this question.
 They were concerned that providing examples to students might stifle their creativity.
 In these instances, we asked the instructors to share this pedagogical rationale when they explained the purpose of the assignments.
-For example, “The purpose of this assignment is for you to struggle and feel confused while you invent your own process and methods for addressing the problem…” We believe this helped to preserve the students' sense of belonging and their academic confidence.
+For example, “The purpose of this assignment is for you to struggle and feel confused while you invent your own process and methods for addressing the problem… This may help you to focus on practicing creativity and/or research skills.”
+We believe this helped to preserve the students' sense of belonging and their academic confidence.
 Instead of doubting themselves, students expected to struggle through an intended period of feeling lost and they trusted that this would be followed by clarity and understanding.
 This may even have contributed to the students' higher persistence and retention rates we saw in our studies.

 What if I don't have time to be transparent in my teaching?

 The most time-efficient way to ensure transparency is to engage students in helping you TILT their learning experience!
-Invite students to parse the upcoming assignment or project by using the student version of the TILT Framework, called “Unwritten Rules: Decode Your Assignments and Decipher What's Expected.”
+Invite students to parse an upcoming assignment or project by using the student version of the TILT Framework, called “Unwritten Rules: Decode Your Assignments and Decipher What's Expected.”
 This is how to know for sure that the upcoming work is transparent, relevant, and accessible for your students and that they all have the necessary resources to complete it before the work begins.
 Students are the experts on how they understand and approach upcoming work.
-Invite students to parse the upcoming assignment or project by using the student version of the TILT Framework, called “Unwritten Rules: Decode Your Assignments and Decipher What's Expected.”
-Investing a short amount of time (usually less than 5 – 10 min) before students begin the assignment saves you time in constructing the assignment prompt, and you are likely to spend less time explaining the work to individual students later, as well as less time grading the completed work.
+Investing a short amount of time (usually less than 5 – 10 min) before students begin the assignment saves you time in constructing the assignment prompt.
+Teachers have found this reduces the amount of time they spend explaining the work to individual students later, and reduces the time spent grading the completed work.
+(See Winkelmes, M.A., Copeland, D., Jorgensen, E. Sloat, A., Smedley, A., Pizor, P. Johnson, K. & Jalene, S. (2015).
+Benefits (some unexpected) of transparent assignment design.
+National Teaching and Learning Forum, 24(4), 4-6.)

 How is Transparency different from spoon feeding?

-The student version of the TILT Framework, called “Unwritten Rules: Decode Your Assignments and Decipher What's Expected,” is a tool that improves students' ability to interpret instructions and encourages them to recognize the value and applicability of what they will learn from an assignment.
-The framework engages students' metacognition and engages them actively in parsing instructions and seeking clarity before they begin their work.
-Using the Framework once or twice in a course can encourage students to apply the framework to other academic assignments and projects.
+The student version of the TILT Framework, called “Unwritten Rules: Decode Your Assignments and Decipher What's Expected,” is a tool that stimulates students to take an active and responsible role in their learning.
+Using the TILT Framework improves students' ability to interpret instructions and encourages them to recognize the value and applicability of what they will learn from an assignment.
+The framework enhances students' metacognition and engages them actively in parsing instructions and seeking clarity and/or necessary resources before they begin their work.
+Using the Framework just twice in a course can encourage students to apply the framework to other academic assignments and projects and even co-curriculars.
+Publications by educators on six continents offer a variety of perspectives on how transparency helps students to learn more effectively and produce higher quality work.

 Does Transparency lead to grade inflation?